-These no-bake oat bars combine a bit of everything we love: they are extremely easy to make, very kid-friendly, have oats for a touch of healthiness, and the magic combination of peanut butter and chocolate.
-A great snack and dessert.
+These no-bake oatmeal bars combine a bit of everything we love: they are extremely easy to make, very kid-friendly, have oats for a touch of healthiness, and that magic combination of peanut butter and chocolate.
+The ingredients are mixed and pressed into the pan, making them great for hot weather.
+An irresistible snack and dessert.

 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure policy.

-Though we love the Carmelitas bars profusely, the idea of a no-bake snack that combines so many delicious ingredients caught my eye immediately.
+Though we love the Carmelitas bars and chocolate chip oatmeal bars profusely, the idea of a no-bake snack that combines so many delicious flavors caught my eye immediately.

-Things being hectic nowadays, I love to find one-bowl recipes that make life easier and baking so much fun.
+Things are hectic nowadays, so I love finding one-bowl recipes that make life easier and baking fun.
+Dumping all ingredients into a bowl and not using the oven.
+It's still baking, right?

 Turning on the oven can be a deal-breaker when the weather gets hot.

-It's during those times when these chocolate peanut butter oat bars come into play.
+It's during those times when these chocolate peanut butter bars with chocolate come into play.

 They're especially great to make with kids, and I think the colored sprinkles have something to do with it.
 My nephew calls them chocolate confetti bars.
 But that topping is optional, of course.